alexKleider/debk/README.md

 and permissions appropriately.
 You will need to use root privileges to create and change ownership if you use the default.

+Another requirement is to add your project directory to the PYTHONPATH environment variable.
+Provided is _path.sh_, a shell script, which can be sourced, perhaps after editing to suit local
+needs:
+_prompt>_ **bash path.sh**
+This assumes that you've chosen your home directory into which to clone the _debk_ project.

+Finally, set up an environment: from within the project directory:
+_prompt>_ **virtualenv -p python3 venv
+_prompt>_ **source venv/bin/activate
+To exit the environment (when done) the command to use is simply:
+_prompt>_ **deactivate**

+Usage:

 The following is no longer implemented:
 _prompt>_ **./src/python3 debk.py -h**